luis-ca/ssm/README.md

 ## License

+SSM - Simple State Machine mixin
-dog not god: server health monitoring simplified Copyright (C) 2009 spoonsix - Luis Correa d'Almeida
+Copyright (C) 2009 spoonsix - Luis Corrêa d'Almeida

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License